Technocracy movement: Origins

-Early technocratic organisations formed after the First World War.
+Early technocratic organizations formed after the First World War.
 These included Henry Gantt’s "The New Machine" and Veblen’s "Soviet of Technicians".
-These organisations folded after a short time.
+These organizations folded after a short time.
 Writers such as Henry Gantt, Thorstein Veblen, and Howard Scott suggested that businesspeople were incapable of reforming their industries in the public interest and that control of industry should thus be given to engineers.